 You can find out more about CMake in our Working with CMake guide.

 CLion comes bundled with a compatible version of CMake.
 As an alternative, you can specify a path to your own CMake distribution.
 You can download a distribution of CMake here.

 While CMake tries to be very generic, you can get it to perform actions specific to a particular operating system.
 For example, the following clause will only be invoked in a Win32 setting:

 If you are using MinGW, CLion comes with bundled GDB.
-Please note, however, that the option to use it is only available for MinGW; for Cygwin, you will have to install the appropriate package in the Cygwin Package Manager, as described in the Cygwin section of this guide.
+Please note, however, that the option to use it is available for MinGW only; for Cygwin, you will have to install the appropriate package in the Cygwin Package Manager, as described in the Cygwin section of this guide.

 Running and Debugging a Program

 In order to run a program, you first need to make sure that you have both a target that gets built as well as a configuration that gets executed.
 A configuration is essentially a specification of what gets executed and how.
 If you open an existing project, a configuration will be created for each target automatically (see this tutorial for further info on run/debug configurations).
-If you want to change an existing configuration or create a new one, you can do this by choosing in the menu.
+If you want to change an existing configuration or create a new one, choose in the menu.
 The configuration editor looks as follows:

-For a configuration, you need to specify the CMake target, the configuration and the actual executable that you are going to run.
+For a configuration, you need to specify the target, the CMake profile and the actual executable that you are going to run.
 There’s also scope for specifying additional parameters.

-Once you are done, you can fire up a program either by choosing , pressing Shift+F10 or pressing the triangle button in the menu bar on the top right of the window:
+Once you are done, you can run a program either by choosing, pressing Shift+F10 or pressing the button in the menu bar on the top right of the window: